4 Essential Concepts for AP Chemistry Success

 Chemical bonding and molecular structure are key concepts in AP Chemistry that help us understand how atoms combine to form molecules and the three-dimensional arrangement of these molecules.
 These concepts are essential for comprehending the properties and behaviors of substances.

 Chemical bonding occurs when atoms interact with each other, either by sharing electrons or transferring them.
 The three main types of chemical bonding are ionic bonding, covalent bonding, and metallic bonding.
 In ionic bonding, electrons are transferred from one atom to another, resulting in the formation of ions with opposite charges that are held together by electrostatic forces.
-Covalent bonding, on the other hand, involves the sharing of electrons between atoms, creating a strong bond.
+Covalent bonding involves the sharing of electrons between atoms, creating a strong bond.
 Metallic bonding occurs in metals, where electrons are delocalized and shared among a lattice of positively charged metal ions.

 The structure of molecules is determined by the arrangement of atoms and the types of chemical bonds between them.
 Molecules can have different shapes, such as linear, trigonal planar, tetrahedral, and more, depending on the arrangement of their atoms and lone pairs of electrons.
 The shape of a molecule influences its polarity, reactivity, and physical properties.